 If you think your child may have autism, there are two options to pursue a diagnostic assessment.

 Make an appointment with your family doctor or pediatrician.
-Some family physicians and even pediatricians are not as familiar with ASD as one might hope or expect.
-If your family physician or pediatrician has only limited experience with ASD they may refer you to a specialist (e.g., a developmental pediatrician), or team of professionals, for a developmental assessment.
+Some family physicians and even pediatricians are not as familiar with autism as one might hope or expect.
+If your family physician or pediatrician has only limited experience with autism, they may refer you to a specialist (e.g., a developmental pediatrician), or team of professionals for a developmental assessment.
 A developmental assessment will look at your child's social, cognitive, communication, and motor skills.
-ASD is not diagnosed based on only one factor or symptom but when a combination of specific behaviours, communication delays, and/or developmental disabilities is confirmed.
+Autism Spectrum Disorder is not diagnosed based on only one factor or symptom but when a combination of specific behaviours, communication delays, and/or developmental disabilities is confirmed.

 To access information regarding a diagnosis before the age of 18 through the new Ontario Autism Program, please contact the diagnostic hub in your area or your local Ministry of Ministry of Children, Community and Social Services Regional Office.

-Remember, services in Ontario are changing.
-For more information on how to receive a diagnosis, access supports and services and get funding, before your child turns 18, please click here.
+Services in Ontario are changing.
+Learn more about how to receive a diagnosis, access supports and services, and get funding before your child turns 18.